36890641/PortforlioProjects/README.md

 ### Module: Database Events

--- To show all the events
+-- To show all the events--

 	show events;

--- Show variable which have event in it
+-- Show variable which have event in it--

 	show variables like "%event%";

--- Creating the table "session_logs" in the random table and also insert the records in it
+-- Creating the table "session_logs" in the random table and also insert the records in it--

 	CREATE TABLE random_tables.session_logs (`ts` DATETIME, `session_id` INT, `user_id` INT, `log` TEXT);
 	INSERT INTO `random_tables`.`session_logs`
                 (`ts`, `session_id`, `user_id`, `log`)